dwsdolce/acompas/README.md

 ## Thanks

- - The palmas sordas and jaleo sounds are recordings of Aziz Andry.
+ - The jaleo sounds are recordings of Aziz Andry.

 ## Automated builds status